graeter-group/grappa/installation/README.md

 ## DGL Installation

+For the application, a cpu installation of torch and dgl is usually sufficient.

-To train grappa on a GPU, a CUDA version of DGL and torch needs to be installed along with as explained in https://www.dgl.ai/pages/start.html, e.g. by running
+To train grappa on a GPU, however, a CUDA version of DGL and torch needs to be installed along with as explained in https://www.dgl.ai/pages/start.html, e.g. by running
 ```
 pip install dgl -f https://data.dgl.ai/wheels/torch-2.1/cu121/repo.html pyyaml pydantic
 pip install torch==2.1.0